 Orientation will occur during the first few days after arrival.
 Students will learn about the university and Swansea as well as other important health and safety information.

-Students who attend Swansea University for one semester (less than 6 months) do not need to apply for a visa in advance.
+U.S. citizens who attend Swansea University for one semester (less than 6 months) do not need to apply for a visa in advance.
 You will receive a Student Visitor visa at the airport.
 Students studying for the full academic year will need to apply for the PBS Tier Four General Student visa.
 Please contact the Education Abroad Office if you have questions.